stav/wgrep/README.md

 original HTML are all saved locally which it searches one-by-one for a text string.

-Since we are downloading all resources it is easy to determine the total download size.
+*Since we are downloading all resources it is easy to determine the total download size.*

+## Features

+* Search using regular expressions

 ## Installation